 A person applying for LIFC must be a parent or caretaker-relative living in the home with a child under the age of 18.
-They could also live with a child who is under the age of 19 and is a full-time student in a secondary school or equivalent level of vocational/technical school or in a GED program AND it is expected that the child will graduate from the school/program before or in the month he/she turns 19.
-The child does not have to have state coverage for the parent/caretaker to be eligible.
+They could also live with an 18-year-old child who is a full-time student in a secondary school or equivalent level of vocational/technical school or in a GED program AND it is expected that the child will graduate from the school/program before or in the month he/ she turns 19.
+The child does not have to have state coverage for the parent/ caretaker to be eligible.